TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 13/Acts 13.24.md

 ---

-when John had first preached before his coming the baptism of repentance to all the people of Israel.
+before his coming, when John had first preached the baptism of repentance to Israel.